cbrnr/mnelab/CONTRIBUTING.md

 In addition to Python, you will also need a working [Git](https://git-scm.com/) installation.
 Again, installation methods are different depending on which platform you are using.
 If you are on Windows, you can install [Git for Windows](https://gitforwindows.org/).
 If you are on macOS, you can install the XCode command line tools with `xcode-select --install`.

 ### Forking and cloning MNELAB
 On the [GitHub website](https://github.com/cbrnr/mnelab), click on the "Fork" button in the top right corner to create your own fork of MNELAB (you need to be logged in with your GitHub account).
 Next, from the main page of your fork, click on the green "Clone or download" button.
-Copy the URL to the clipboard &ndash; you will need this URL to create your local MNELAB repository.
+Copy the URL to the clipboard – you will need this URL to create your local MNELAB repository.

 Open a terminal and change into the folder where you would like your MNELAB project to live.
 Then, type `git clone <URL>` (replace `<URL>` with the repository URL you copied to the clipboard earlier).
 Your fork of MNELAB is now available in the `mnelab` folder.